Dosa (food): Variations

-Masala dosa is a roasted dosa served with potato curry, chutney and sambar; while Saada (plain) dosa is prepared with lighter texture, paper dosa is a thin and crisp version.
+Masala dosa is a roasted dosa served with potato curry, chutney, and sambar, while saada (plain) dosa is prepared with a lighter texture; paper dosa is a thin and crisp version.
 Rava dosa is made crispier using semolina.
-Newer versions are Chinese dosa, cheese dosa, paneer dosa, pizza dosa and so on.
+Newer versions include Chinese dosa, cheese dosa, paneer dosa, and pizza dosa.

 Though dosa is typically made with rice and lentils, other versions exist.

+World record

+On 16 November 2014, 29 chefs, at Hotel Daspalla in Hyderabad, India, created a dosa that was 16.68 m long and weighed 13.69 kg, earning the Guinness World Record for the longest dosa.